ericseppanen/cargo-cranky/README.md

 cargo-cranky is just a wrapper around cargo-clippy; it examines your `Cranky.toml` config file, and constructs the necessary cargo-clippy command line.

-For example, if `Clippy.toml` contains this:
+For example, if `Cranky.toml` contains this:

 ```txt
 warn = [